Stage III Breast Cancer

 Surgery for early stage breast cancer may also involve the evaluation of axillary (underarm) lymph nodes to determine the stage of disease and whether cancer has spread outside the breast.
 For over 30 years, the standard of practice for breast cancer staging has included the removal of approximately 10-25 axillary lymph nodes to help determine whether the cancer has spread.
 This procedure, called an axillary lymph node dissection, can be associated with chronic side effects, including pain, limited shoulder motion, numbness, and swelling.

-A new approach for evaluating whether cancer has spread to the lymph nodes is a sentinel lymph node biopsy .
-The advantage to this procedure is that it involves the removal of a single lymph node, called the sentinel node, which is the first lymph node to collect excess fluid surrounding the cancer.
+Sentinel lymph node biopsy involves the removal of a single lymph node, called the sentinel node, which is the first lymph node to collect excess fluid surrounding the cancer.
 Prior to surgery, blue dye is injected near the cancer.
 The dye drains from the area containing the cancer into the nearby lymph nodes, through the sentinel node.
 The node containing the dye is removed during surgery and evaluated under a microscope to determine whether cancer has spread.
-Sentinel lymph node biopsy is becoming the standard approach for determining whether cancer has spread to the axillary lymph nodes.
+Sentinel lymph node biopsy is becoming the standard approach for determining whether cancer has spread to the axillary lymph nodes.,

 Radiation therapy: It is recommended that patients with stage III breast cancers treated with lumpectomy (breast-conserving surgery) receive additional treatment with radiation therapy.
 The addition of radiation therapy decreases the risk of local cancer recurrence and improves survival.